BlakeZurman/Realtor_Database/README.md

 # Realtor_Database
-This project demonstrates my knowledge of implementing a relational database model.
+This project demonstrates my knowledge of implementing a relational database model in mssql.
 The chosen topic for this project was to create a Database that demonstrates my understanding of SQL functions including:
 - Transitioning from a logical model to SQL script.
 - Deisgning useful procedures to insert data, and pull data.